-A digraph is two letters that combine together to correspond to one sound (phoneme).
-Examples of consonant digraphs are sh, ch, wh and th.
+A digraph is two letters that combine to correspond to one sound (phoneme).
+Examples of consonant digraphs are sh, ch, wh, and th.

 The /ch/ sound, as in chip, is produced by touching the tip of the tongue to the roof of the mouth to block the passage of air very briefly before releasing it through the mouth.
 It is similar to the sound of a sneeze.

 Even though both versions of the /th/ sound are produced with the same mouth position, the voiced /th/ uses the vocal cords to amplify the sound, such as in this, that and them.
-The unvoiced /th/ sound relies only on the air passing through the mouth and the teeth, resulting in a softer /th/ sound in words like thin and thud.
+On the other hand, the unvoiced /th/ sound relies only on the air passing through the mouth and the teeth, resulting in a softer /th/ sound in words like thin and thud.